Addicted (web series): Reactions

-Banning of Huang and Xu
+Banning of Xu and Huang

-Despite the series' cancellation, the two main actors continued to skyrocket in popularity both individually and as a screen couple, doing interviews and magazine photoshoots together, and also continued to publicly interacting and "teasing" each other on Weibo to fans' delight.
+Despite the series' cancellation, the two main actors continued to skyrocket in popularity both individually and as a screen couple, doing interviews and magazine photoshoots together, and also continued publicly interacting and "teasing" each other on Weibo to fans' delight.

-However on April 17, 2016, it was revealed that its planned second season was permanently shelved, and China has unofficially banned the two actors from appearing on television or any event together.
+However on April 17, 2016, it was revealed that the planned second season of Addicted was permanently shelved, and China has unofficially banned the two actors from appearing on television or any event together.
 Their filmed appearances on Chinese television variety shows such as Happy Camp, Run for Time, and Avenue of Stars subsequently never aired.
 On April 17, 2016, during a fan meeting in Thailand, in a brief moment when they did come together, they were quickly pulled apart by security guards.
 It was their last public appearance together.
 There was no official announcement to the banning of the actors (contrary to the previous official announcement ordering the series to immediately be pulled off-air) to the puzzlement and disappointment of fans.
 Xu stopped receiving work offers for a period of time as a repercussion of the ban.

+It was later revealed that SAPPRFT had released a directive that ordered all channels to cease inviting Addicted's lead actors onto their shows or to "hype" them, alongside the order to ban the series.

 Legacy

-As of April 2024, the series' episodes on Huace Film & TV YouTube channel has a total of 28 million views.
-The series remains to be the most popular boys' love series ever made from mainland China.
+As of April 2024, the series' episodes on Huace Film & TV YouTube channel has a total of 34 million views.
+The series remains the most popular Boys' Love series ever made from mainland China.

-The series developed an active cult following in boys' love genre fandom and casual fans since its cancellation, both locally and internationally.
+The series has developed an active cult following in boys' love genre fandom and casual fans since its cancellation, both locally and internationally.
 As of October 2020, the Weibo forum for fans of the series (especially fans of Huang and Xu as a couple) known as 双超 (shuangchao) has over 360,000 followers, most of them still being active.

 The term "eight-year promise" is used by the series' fans to wait for the day Huang and Xu are "able to share the stage together, to be photographed together, once more."
 The fans chose eight years because the couple is separated for eight years in the original novel.